thomaskern/horizongraph_ggplot/README.md

 Prototype of a horizon graph implementation based on ggplot2.

 The idea came up by Saito and Heer.
-See 2009's CHI paper: `Sizing the Horizon: The Effects of Chart Size and Layering on the Graphical Perception of Time Series Visualizations` by Heer et al.
+See 2009's CHI paper [`Sizing the Horizon: The Effects of Chart Size and Layering on the Graphical Perception of Time Series Visualizations`](http://vis.stanford.edu/files/2009-TimeSeries-CHI.pdf) by Heer, Kong and Agrawala as well as 2005's Infovis paper [`Two-Tone Pseudo-Coloring: Compact Visualization for One-Dimensional Data.
+Proc.`](https://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=1532144) by Saito et al.

 A smoothed horizon graph of the first 200 days of the `EuStockMarkets` dataset: